asdia0/Battleship/.github/README.md

 ### Requirements
 - Windows 10 OS

+## Documentation
+All documentation can be found [here](https://github.com/asdia0/Battleship/tree/main/documentation).

 ## Contributing
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process for submitting pull requests to us.